 - Preheat the oven to 400 degrees.

 - Season the artichokes with with salt and pepper to taste, then cover with foil and bake for 30 minutes.
-Test to see if the artichokes are done by inserting a knife or toothpick into the stem of the artichoke.
+Test to see if the artichokes are tender by inserting a knife or toothpick into the stem of the artichoke.
 Place the foil back on the baking dish to keep warm.

-- In a large skillet, add the remaining butter and melt until bubbly and browned.
+- In a large skillet, add the remaining butter and melt until and browned.

 - Remove the artichokes from the dish, draining off any excess liquid and place into the skillet cut side down.
-Cook for 5 minutes over medium heat until the artichokes have browned.
+Cook for 5 minutes over medium heat until the artichokes have browned on the edges.